walkabilly/chep801_usask/README.md

 ## Evaluation Components
 ### Assignment 1:  Data Wrangling and Descriptive Statistics
 Value: 		10% of final grade
-Due Date: 	January 26, 2024
+Due Date: 	September 26, 2025
-Description: 	Students will be expected to create an epidemiological plan for monitoring the impact of COVID-19 at the population-level using a data-driven approach.
-Assignment details, including a template and specific requirements, will be provided.
+Description: 	Students will analyze a dataset and provide descriptive statistics in a report format.

 ### Assignment 2:  Bias
 Value: 		15% of final grade
-Due Date: 	February 9, 2024
+Due Date: 	October 10, 2025
 Description: 	Students will perform the detection and description of selection and information bias and evaluate the extent of bias.

 ### Assignment 3:  DAG
 Value: 		15% of final grade
-Due Date: 	March 1, 2024
+Due Date: 	October 31, 2025
 Description: 	Students will structurally evaluate confounding and bias using Directed Acyclic Graph.

 ### Assignment 4:  Epi communication 1
 Value: 		15% of final grade
-Due Date: 	March 15, 2024
+Due Date: November 14, 2025
 Description: 	Students will interpret and create a written communication document from the results of a regression analysis.

 ### Assignment 5:  Logistic regression and confounding
 Value: 		15% of final grade
-Due Date: 	March 29, 2024
+Due Date: 	November 28, 2025
 Description: 	Students will perform model fitting and diagnosis for logistic regression, followed by the investigation, interpretation, and visualization of confounding.

 ### Assignment 6:  Linear regression and effect measure modification
 Value: 		15% of final grade
-Due Date: 	April 12, 2024
+Due Date: 	December 12, 2024
 Description:    Students will perform model fitting and diagnosis for linear regression, followed by the investigation, interpretation, and visualization of interaction and effect measure modification.

 ### Assignment 7:  Epi communication 2
 Value: 		15% of final grade
-Due Date:  April 3, 2024
+Due Date:  December 10, 2024
 Description: 	Students will present on an epidemiological topic of interest to them and provide critical information for communicating to different interest groups in public health.

 ## Course Data